-Keep in mind: Camping in White Sands can be difficult as they do regular missile testing with only 24 hours notice which causes the monument to close.
+Tip: Camping in White Sands can be difficult as they do regular missile testing with only a 24-hour notice which causes the monument to close.
 You’ll need to check the day before to make sure that a missile test isn’t planned for the following day.

-Zion is one of the most stunning of the National Park system and offers two of our favorite hikes in the US – Angels Landing and The Narrows.
+Zion National Park is one of the most stunning landscapes in the US National Park system and offers two of our favorite hikes in the US – Angels Landing and The Narrows.
 But don’t expect to find any solitude along The Narrows, especially on a hot summer day when the water level is low (ideal hiking conditions).
-We hiked the Narrows in dry suits in November while snow was falling and surprisingly still had plenty of company.
+We hiked the Narrows in dry suits in November while the snow was falling and surprisingly still had plenty of company.

 Amazingly, most people don’t realize that just 90-minutes southeast of Zion is the deepest slot canyon in the US and the longest in the world – the stunning Buckskin Gulch.

 Buckskin Gulch runs over 25 miles and to hike it from start to finish you’ll likely want to make it an overnight trip and arrange a car shuttle.
 You’ll also need one of 20 daily permits which are doled out by the BLM Ranger Station 30 miles up the road in Kanab, Utah.
 However, you can reach the most impressive part of Buckskin Gulch easily on a day hike.